instill-ai/cortex/packages/toolkit/README.md

 - NEXT_PUBLIC_AMPLITUDE_KEY (string)
 - NEXT_PUBLIC_API_GATEWAY_BASE_URL (string)

+## About controller state

+- VDP backend is using etcd to control/record the true_state of the resource and the state query from the resource endpoint is just the user_desired_state.
+- But in the form, what we updated is the user_desired_state.
+- We are currently not combining these two states into a single object but separating them to make the code more readable.

 ## About the flow of generating Airbyte connector's form

-We are using Airbyte protocol for generating, maintain, create our connectors, frontend need to come up with a way that have backward compatability and onward support of any Airbyte connectors.
+We are using Airbyte protocol for generating, maintaining, create our connectors, frontend need to come up with a way that have backward compatability and onward support of any Airbyte connectors.
 Here is how we accomplishing it and the principle behind these implementation.

 ### Principles and implementation